elmarhoppieland/DemonCrawl-Analyzer/README.md

 - I'm still actively working on the Analyzer.
 This means I'll be updating it regularly.
   Because I can't think of everything that people may want, I'm open to any suggestions you may have!
-- Whenever the Analyzer updates or parser new data, it first creates backups of the current data.
+- Whenever the Analyzer updates or parses new data, it first creates backups of the current data.
 If there is an error with the data shown, create a copy of your Backups folder (%appdata%\DemonCrawl Analyzer\Backups) and contact me about your issue.